opa-stack/opa-stack.github.io/guide/examples.md

 The first example is a simple docker-compose setup where you will

+* Setup
   * Uses docker-compose
   * Use only the api container
   * Expose output from a simple command on `/hello`
   * Mount the plugins from a local plugin-folder.

   * Things to try
     * http://127.0.0.1:8001/hello - The output of the route in `hello.py`

 ### Files